johnrudolph/beast-master/rules.md

 ## Colossus Turn

 ### Action Phase
-On your turn, draw 1 Colossus Card.
-Then, in any order, you can move up to 4 times, and play as many Colossus Cards as you want.
+1. Draw 1 Colossus Card.
+2. Take 4 Actions.
+With your Action, you may either play a Colossus card, or move (see full Movement rules in the next section).
+3. You may move each Beast 1 space.

 ### Banner Phase

 Then, you will do one (but not both) of the following:

-1. **Place Banners**: You may place Banners from your hand on any spaces you Control.
+1. **Deploy**: You may place Banners from your hand on any spaces you Control.
 If you place a Banner on a space containing an opposing Banner, return it to its owner's hand.
+You may also move your deployed Banners to other spaces you control.

-2. **Rest**: Collect rewards from each space with one of your Banners.
-Resolve these in any order you choose.
-Return each Banner to your hand after you resolve it.
+2. **Rest**: Collect each of your deployed Banners, in any order you choose.
+Each time you collect a Banner, collect the reward for that space or activate its Environment effect.
 If there is Gold on the space you're scoring, keep that Gold.

 ## Game End